-In this article we will provide the top 5 split tests every new advertiser on Facebook should start with:
+In this updated article on Facebook Split Testing we will provide the top 7 split tests every new advertiser on Facebook should start with:

-When you have very little insight into what is your target audience, you may start with a split test that will help you determine which audience profiles or lifestyle are most relevant for your brand.
+When you have very little insight into what is your target audience, you may start Facebook Split Testing with a simple split test that will help you determine which audience profiles or lifestyle are most relevant for your brand.

 We suggest comparing at least 3 types of audiences built via wide demographics (your geo, age targets, and gender) only, layering some interests or behaviors or relationship status or job functions that you may know from your research, and testing a lookalike list based on your email leads or past customers.

 Depending on the optimization goal (linked to your funnel objective), you will gain valuable insights about your target audience for future campaigns.

 Why test more heavily on your audience more so than ever now, why does it matter?